 Here are the manuscript preparation guidelines used as a standard template for all journals.
-Author must follow these instructions while preparing/modifying the article.
+Author must follow these instructions while preparing/modifying the manuscript.
 When preparing your paper for publication, we strongly advise that you pay particular attention to your research methods, key results and language.
-Given that the manuscript must be written in English, if English is not your mother tongue we recommend that you have your paper proofread to ensure its accuracy and improve the language quality.
+Given that the manuscript must be written in English, if English is not your mother tongue we recommend that you have your paper proofread to ensure its accuracy and quality the language.

-If you face any difficulties login to our Editorial Managing System for the submission of manuscript, you can send it to our E-mail address email@example.com.
+If you have any difficulties logging into our Editorial Managing System for the submission of manuscript, you can send the manuscript directly to our E-mail address email@example.com.

 Criteria for Publication